Deep dive into "this" keyword in Javascript

 not be aware off and this could mess things up.
 It is recommended to use

-to let JavaScript know that we want to access this exact
+this to let JavaScript know that we want to access this exact

 object.